 Getting Started

-To get started with LEAP you need to have a modern Fortran compiler that supports Fortran 2008 features, such as Intel Fortran Compiler 18x and Gfortran 8x and higher, and follow the instructions below to get third-party libraries and compile the code.
+To get started with LEAP you need to have a modern Fortran compiler that supports Fortran 2018 features, such as Gfortran 13x and higher, and follow the instructions below to get third-party libraries and compile the code.

 Getting Third-Party Libraries